L-serine ammonia-lyase

 This enzyme belongs to the family of lyases, specifically ammonia lyases, which cleave carbon-nitrogen bonds.
+In humans, this enzymatic activity is found in the proteins encoded by the genes SDS, SDSL, and potentially SRR.
 The systematic name of this enzyme class is L-serine ammonia-lyase (pyruvate-forming).
 Other names in common use include serine deaminase, L-hydroxyaminoacid dehydratase, L-serine deaminase, L-serine dehydratase, and L-serine hydro-lyase (deaminating).
 This enzyme participates in glycine, serine, threonine and cysteine metabolism.
 It employs one cofactor, pyridoxal phosphate.